Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ2: EP Test for Coreference

-Having decided on the type system and the entity extractor, we design two methods for $Determine\_Entity\_Type$.
-The first method is \textbf{Unsupervised-Etype}.
-We define a map (see appendix) with the ``wh'' words (who, when, whom) as the keys and the entity type as values ($who \gets PER$).
-The first ``wh'' word in the question determines the output.
-For example, for the question ``where was Plato born, who wrote Republic?'' it produces ``LOC''.
+For the `Entity Type Matching' step, we design both supervised and unsupervised algorithms to determine the type of the answer entity from the question.
+For the unsupervised algorithm, we define a map (see the appendix) with the `wh' words (who, when, whom) as the keys and the entity type as values (who $\leftarrow$ \texttt{PER}).
+The first `wh' word in the question determines the output.
+For example, for the question ``where was Plato born, who wrote Republic?'' it produces \texttt{LOC}.
 If no such word is found, it outputs an \unkentity.

-This unsupervised approach will predict the wrong entity type for questions such as ``Who won the World Cup in 2002?'', as it will output ``PER'' instead of ``LOC'', even when both these types are in the system.
-Therefore, we use a supervised approach.
-From the training data in \quoref, we know the entity type of the answer phrases.
-Therefore, we can create a classification dataset with the question as the data and the entity type as the label.
-A model trained on that dataset can predict the entity type on unseen (validation/test data) questions.
-We call this approach \textbf{Supervised-Etype}.

-For this supervised approach, the entity type detector models are trained on the training split of \quoref\ dataset, which we again split into train/dev/test sets to evaluate different models.
-Each data point is a question, and the label is the entity type (one of the eighteen types in \citet{pradhan-etal-2013-towards}) of the answer, as detected by our entity extractor.
-If the answer is not a named entity, or our entity extractor fails to determine its type, the label is \unkentity.
-Indeed, a significant number of questions are labeled as such: 33\%, 34\%, and 35\% in the train, dev, and test split of the data respectively.
-We experiment with two architectures: 1) a \finetuned\ 12 layer 768 dimensional $BERT_{base\_uncased}$ model; and 2) a popular word convolutional model for sentence classification \cite{kim-2014-convolutional} using three parallel filters and 300 dimensional Google News Word2Vec representations \cite{DBLP:journals/corr/abs-1301-3781}.
+This unsupervised approach will predict the wrong entity type for questions such as ``Who won the World Cup in 2002?'' (\texttt{PER} instead of \texttt{LOC}).
+Therefore, we train and evaluate supervised classification models on the training split of the \quoref\ dataset.\footnote{Further divided into $70$(train)-$20$(dev)-$10$(test) splits} The label for a question is the entity type of the answer,\footnote{One of the $18$ types in \citet{DBLP:conf/conll/PradhanMXNBUZZ13}} as detected by an off-the-shelf entity extractor from \href{https://spacy.io}{Spacy}.
+If the answer is not a named entity, or our entity extractor fails to determine its type, the label is \unkentity.\footnote{Indeed, a significant number of questions are labeled as such: $33\%$, $34\%$, and $35\%$ in the train, dev, and test split of the data respectively.} We experiment with two architectures: 1) a \finetuned\ \bertbc\ model; and 2) a popular word convolutional model for sentence classification \cite{DBLP:conf/emnlp/Kim14} using three parallel filters and 300 dimensional Google News Word2Vec representations \cite{DBLP:journals/corr/abs-1301-3781}.
 More details about the data, model architectures, and training is provided in the appendix.

 Following \citet{DBLP:conf/aaai/SugawaraSIA20} we replace all pronouns from the context in a question with random strings of the same length.
-If any one of $M_1$ or $M_2$ can still answer the question, it can arguably be answered without the knowledge of coreference.
+If any one of $M_1$ or $M_2$ can still answer the question, it can \textit{arguably} be answered without the knowledge of coreference.